StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Anchor/Id.md

 ## Description
 Gets or sets the unique identifier of this asset resource!
-This can be helpful for debugging, managine your assets, or finding them later on!
+This can be helpful for debugging, managing your assets, or finding them later on!
 This is StereoKit's asset ID, and not the system's unique Name for the anchor.